 - With approval of amendment D, we propose to investigate the feasibility, safety, and efficacy of young-TIL adoptive transfer therapy for metastatic digestive tract cancers.

 - With approval of amendment K, we propose to investigate the feasibility, safety, and efficacy of young TIL adoptive transfer therapy for metastatic digestive tract and

 - To determine the ability of autologous CD8+-enriched TIL infused after minimal in vitro culture in conjunction with high dose aldesleukin following a non-myeloablative lymphodepleting preparative regimen to mediate tumor regression in patients with metastatic digestive tract cancers.

-- With approval of amendment D, to determine the rate of tumor regression in patients in cohort 2 with metastatic digestive tract cancers who receive autologous, minimally cultured tumor infiltrating lymphocytes (TIL) plus aldesleukin following a lymphodepleting preparative regimen.
+- With approval of amendment K, to determine the rate of tumor regression in patients in cohort 2 with metastatic digestive tract and urothelial cancers who receive autologous, minimally cultured tumor infiltrating lymphocytes (TIL) plus aldesleukin following a lymphodepleting preparative regimen.

-- To determine the phenotypic and functional characteristics of TIL derived from digestive tract cancers.
+- To determine the phenotypic and functional characteristics of TIL derived from digestive tract and urothelial cancers.

 - To determine the toxicity of this treatment regimen.

 Patients who are 18 years of age or older must have: